 Look for dinosaur tracks

 I love dinosaurs.
 As in, I own three Jurassic Park shirts.
-I watched it when I was like, three and I was hooked.
+I watched it when I was like, three years old and I was hooked.
 This means any time I get the chance to see dinosaur tracks, I will be seeing dinosaur tracks.
 These are just after the petroglyphs on the right.
 It’s a short hike up to the tracks, but it has a bit of a drop-off and you have to do a tiny bit of rock scrambling.
 It was also kind of hard to follow the official trail.
 There were a couple signs, but we just kind of kept going up.
 There are also petroglyphs at the top of this.
 There is another paper doll thing and a two-headed sheep thing.
 I was so excited to see the dinosaur tracks on Potash road, it’s almost ridiculous.
 And note the shirt.

 Hike to Corona Arch and Bowtie Arch